Y3ASIN/worldwise/README.md

 # World Wise
 This a single page application where you can keep tracks of your adventures.
 # Run server
-Run data server using "npm run server" command on terminal.
+First install json server and run data server using "npm run server" command on terminal.